BOLIVIAN RESTAURANT CREATES A STRONGER VALUE CHAIN

-At the gourmet restaurant GUSTU, they are working exclusively with Bolivian products from all regions of the country to demonstrate the Bolivian diversity and richness to the world.
+The gourmet restaurant GUSTU works exclusively with Bolivian products from all regions of the country to demonstrate the Bolivian diversity and richness to the world.

-Bolivia is South America's poorest country.
-Nevertheless, the Danish chef Claus Meyer, IFU and a local NGO have invested in a newly established gourmet restaurant located in Bolivia's capital La Paz.
-The goal of the restaurant is not only to serve great food to wealthy guests, but also to develop and brand Bolivian food culture and to educate disadvantaged local youngsters.
+Bolivia is one of South America’s poorest country.
+Nevertheless, the Danish chef Claus Meyer, IFU and a local NGO have invested in a gourmet restaurant located in Bolivia’s capital La Paz.
+The goal of the restaurant GUSTU is not only to serve great food to its guests, but also to develop and brand Bolivian food culture and to educate disadvantaged local youngsters to become great chefs.

 The local NGO Melting Pot Bolivia, which is founded by the Danish NGO IBIS and Claus Meyer, is the focal point of the new movement.
-Besides organising an annual Bolivian gastronomic symposium and other local activities, Melting Pot Bolivia has also been responsible for establishing a cooking school where students enrol with the goal of becoming great chefs.
-The training takes one and a half year and the practical part of the training is conducted at GUSTU.
+Besides organising an annual Bolivian gastronomic symposium and other local activities, Melting Pot Bolivia has also been responsible for establishing a cooking school where 23 students at a time go through 1½ years of training to become chefs.
+The practical part of the training is conducted at GUSTU.

 A showcase of Bolivia’s true potential in food culture

-Restaurant GUSTU officially opened in April 2013 and has room for 90 guests.
-All products used in GUSTU’s food and beverage services must be farmed, produced, grown, processed and developed on Bolivian territory and by Bolivian hands.
-GUSTU works to source from small-scale producers, farmers and artisan businesses.
+Restaurant GUSTU opened in the spring of 2013 and has room for 90 guests.
+All food and wine used in at GUSTU are 100 per cent Bolivian.
+All products used must be farmed, produced, grown, processed and developed on Bolivian territory and by Bolivian hands, and GUSTU focuses on sourcing from small-scale producers.

 High sustainability standard

-One of the basic requirements that GUSTU’s providers have to comply with is that they must have proper legal status.
-They also have to have a transparent and honest organisational structure, good working conditions for their employees and make sure that children do not work on the farm.
+One of the basic requirements of the providers in GUSTU’s value chain is that they have to have a transparent organisational structure, good working conditions for their employees and make sure that children do not work on their farms.
 The products must be grown, farmed and produced under clean and healthy conditions.
-GUSTU also helps train the farmers so that they can guarantee that environmental responsibility is undertaken during planting, growing and harvesting.
+GUSTU has helped train the farmers so that the restaurant can guarantee that environmental responsibility is undertaken during planting, growing and harvesting.